Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 * There are 8 additional pages a 'Find Us' page with a map and contact details
 * A meet the trainers page with 3 sections and bio's of 3 personal trainers.
 * A blogs page where the user (if regitered) can like, or leave a comment on each blog.
 * A drop down menu of 3 addditional pages of classes, with a small description.
+Then some FAQ.
 * A Register for an account page where the user will submit their personal details to open an account.
 * Once registered, the user can then have the option to log in in future, or log out.